yannisvl/OutRecom/README.md

 ## Datasets
 Datasets are not included in this folder because of the large space they require.
-Please follow the following steps to download them and place them inside the datasets folder.
+Please follow the following steps to download them and place them inside the "datasets" folder.
 1. Download "2020_02_25.csv" from [https://www.kaggle.com/datasets/gidutz/autotel-shared-car-locations/data], extract the csv file and rename it to "autotel.csv"
 2. Download "database.csv" file from [https://www.kaggle.com/datasets/usgs/earthquake-database], extract the csv file and rename it to "earthquake.csv"
 3. Download 5 Twitter dataset files from [https://github.com/fe6Bc5R4JvLkFkSeExHM/k-center/tree/master/dataset], and use extract_twitter.py to extract it into a single csv